rossbachp/awesome-container-tinkering/RUNTIMES.md

 A Haskell library, and an executable based on that library, for initializing signal handlers, spawning child processes, and reaping orphan processes.

 ## Misc

+### fassd

+<a href="https://github.com/openfaas/faasd">faasd</a> is OpenFaaS reimagined, but without the cost and complexity of Kubernetes.
+It runs on a single host with very modest requirements, making it fast and easy to manage.
+Under the hood it uses containerd and Container Networking Interface (CNI) along with the same core OpenFaaS components from the main project.

 ### 🎓 boker